haerimhwang/haerimhwang.github.io/_posts/tools/2022-10-25-Korean-morphological-richness-analyzer.md

 <br>

 * When you use this tool for your research, please cite:
-    `Hwang, H. (accepted).
+    `Hwang, H. (2024).
 Development of morphological diversity in second language Korean: An NLP analysis using the Korean Morphological Richness Analyzer 1.0.
-System.`
+System, 121, 103260. https://doi.org/10.1016/j.system.2024.103260`